jline/jline.github.io/jline-docs/docs/modules/terminal-providers.md

 4. **Test on Different Platforms**: Test your application on different platforms to ensure it works with different terminal providers.

 5. **Consider Java Version**: Use the FFM provider for Java 22+ applications for the best integration with modern Java.
+JNI is recommended for Java versions below 22.

 6. **Check Terminal Capabilities**: Use the terminal's capabilities to determine what features are available.